Fingerprinting LLMs via Prompt Injection: Experiments

 \myparatight{Fingerprint verification under prompt-injection detectors} We further examine whether fingerprint verification remains effective when suspect models employ detectors to identify and reject injected/fingerprint prompts.
 Table~\ref{tab:prompt-safety} reports results with two detectors, DataSentinel~\citep{liu2025datasentinel}, which is the state-of-the-art, and PPL-Detector~\citep{alon2023detecting}.
 Our \method{} achieves high bypass rates under both DataSentinel (95.0\%) and PPL-Detector (80.7\%), indicating that most fingerprint prompts bypass these detectors.
 More importantly, the effectiveness of \method{} is largely preserved with the bypassed fingerprint prompts: across both gray-box and black-box settings, TPR remains above 92\% with FPR close to zero.
 These results demonstrate that \method{} remains reliable even when suspect models employ safety guardrails against prompt injection.
 Implementation details of the detectors are provided in Appendix~\ref{app:detectors}.

+\myparatight{Scaling to larger base models} We further evaluate \method{} on larger base models beyond 8B parameters, namely GPT-OSS-20B~\cite{openai2025gptoss120bgptoss20bmodel} and Phi-4-14B~\cite{phi4}.
+For GPT-OSS-20B, we collect 121 post-trained and 39 quantized positive suspect models; for Phi-4-14B, we collect 91 post-trained and 64 quantized positive suspect models.
+As in our main experiments, negative suspect models are post-processed variants derived from the other five base models evaluated in our paper.
+Therefore, for each larger base, we use 463 post-trained and 230 quantized negative suspect models.
+Across both gray-box and black-box settings, \method{} maintains strong detection performance, with high TPR and consistently near-zero FPR.
+These results show that \method{} scales effectively to larger parameter regimes and remains reliable for high-value models where provenance protection is particularly important.
+Detailed results are provided in Table~\ref{tab:large-models} in Appendix.

+\myparatight{Token preference vs. tokenizer effects} We further examine whether \method{} captures model-specific token preferences rather than merely exploiting tokenizer differences.
+To control for tokenizer effects, we conduct an additional experiment on Meta-Llama-3-8B and Mistral-7B-v0.3, where token pairs are sampled only from the intersection of their vocabularies and each word in every pair is required to correspond to exactly one token under \emph{both} tokenizers.
+This removes segmentation discrepancies while keeping the fingerprint size fixed.
+The results remain strong across both post-training and quantization, under both gray-box and black-box settings, with FPR at or near zero.
+These findings suggest that \method{} primarily captures model-specific token preference margins rather than tokenizer artifacts.
+Detailed results are provided in Table~\ref{tab:tokenizer-control} in Appendix.

 \myparatight{Other ablation studies} We conducted additional ablation studies to better understand key design choices in \method{}.
 First, the fixed base prompt $p$ is essential--removing it reduces TPR due to destabilized optimization.
 Second, category-based token pair selection outperforms random sampling, as semantically grouped pairs yield more balanced probabilities and stronger fingerprints.
 Third, a few hundred fingerprint prompts ($n \approx 300$) suffice for stable performance.
 Fourth, varying the loss weights $\alpha$ and $\beta$ illustrates their trade-offs between uniqueness and robustness.
-Across a broad range of values, \method{} maintains high TPR with low FPR, while extreme settings can shift the balance and degrade performance.
-Finally, in the black-box setting, the number of queries $T$ governs bit estimate reliability: moderate values (e.g., $T=100$) achieve high TPR with low FPR, while larger $T$ slightly increases FPR.
-Full results and figures appear in Appendix~\ref{app:ablation}.
+Across a broad range of values, \method{} maintains high TPR with low FPR, while extreme settings can degrade performance.
+Moreover, in the black-box setting, the number of queries $T$ governs bit estimate reliability: moderate values (e.g., $T=100$) achieve high TPR with low FPR, while larger $T$ slightly increases FPR.
+Full results and figures, including analyses on fingerprint distinctiveness, token-pair necessity, GCG iteration count, and model merging scenarios, appear in Appendix~\ref{app:ablation}.